Skin Tags: Causes, Appearance, Types, and Removal Options

 What Causes Each Condition?

-- Change in size, shape, or color.
+- Changes in size, shape, or color

-- Very large or multiple.
+- Very large tags or many tags appearing quickly

 - Freezing the growth off with liquid nitrogen (cryotherapy)